shamkaran057-bit/Shamsundhar-R/README.md

-past is past don't wooriy it but future is mystery use it.
+past is past don't worry it but future is mystery use it.